Jason2Brownlee/blog/content/posts/utopia-opening-scene.md

 The two killers (Arby and Lee) let themselves into a closed comic book shop.
 One (Arby) asks the clerk questions, the other (Lee) calmly walks from person to person, killing them.

-Here's a still of Lee walking into the slosed store, as shot from the back of the store next to the Clerk:
+Here's a still of Lee walking into the closed store, as shot from the back of the store next to the Clerk:

 ![](/blog/pics/utopia-opening.jpg)